Bitwise-AR/Neocollab-CPP/README.md

 # Neocollab-CPP
-Programming  questions done on  Iamneo platform LPU
+CPP Programming  questions done on  Iamneo platform LPU.
+Open for all....
+Contribute if u can